ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 # So Why is Splitting the Check so Hard?

-My biggest takeaway after all this is that
+My biggest takeaway after all this is:

 {:center: style="text-align: center"}
 **division skills crash fast and crash hard**